Hollow Knight: Sales

-Hollow Knight had sold over 500,000 copies by November 2017 and surpassed 1,000,000 in sales on PC platforms on 11 June 2018, one day before releasing on Nintendo Switch, where it had sold over 250,000 copies in the two weeks after its launch.
-By July 2018 it had sold over 1,250,000 copies.
-By February 2019, Hollow Knight had sold over 2,800,000 copies.
+Hollow Knight had sold over 500,000 copies by November 2017 and surpassed 1 million in sales on PC platforms on 11 June 2018, one day before being released on Nintendo Switch, where it sold over 250,000 copies in the two weeks after its launch.
+By July 2018 it had sold over 1.2 million copies.
+By February 2019, Hollow Knight had sold over 2.8 million copies.
+As of August 2025, it had sold more than 15 million copies.

 Awards

 The game was nominated for "Best PC Game" in Destructoid's Game of the Year Awards 2017, and for "Best Platformer" in IGNs Best of 2017 Awards.
 It won the award for "Best Platformer" in PC Gamer's 2017 Game of the Year Awards.
 Polygon later named the game among the decade's best.

 Sequel

-A sequel to Hollow Knight titled Hollow Knight: Silksong, is in development by Team Cherry as of February 2019, and is set to be released on Windows, Mac, Linux, Nintendo Switch, Playstation 4, Playstation 5, Xbox One, and Xbox Series X/S. The sequel will revolve around the character Hornet exploring the kingdom of Pharloom.
+A sequel, Hollow Knight: Silksong, was developed by Team Cherry and released on Windows, macOS, Linux, Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, and Xbox Series X/S, on 4 September 2025.

+Set after the events of the original game, the sequel revolves around the character Hornet exploring the kingdom of Pharloom.
 Game demos of Hollow Knight: Silksong demonstrate similar combat styles to the original game, but with several gameplay differences.
-The player character Hornet is more mobile than the Knight, and uses tools instead of Charms.
-The game was announced in February 2019 but has not yet received a release date.
-Team Cherry had previously planned this game as a piece of downloadable content for its predecessor, but decided to market it an individual title as its content grew too large.
+The player character Hornet is more mobile than Hollow Knights protagonist, and Charms are replaced with the more elaborate Tool and Crest system.
+Team Cherry had previously planned this game as a DLC for its predecessor, but decided to market it an individual title as its content grew too large.
+It was announced in February 2019.
+Hollow Knight Silksong was later released on September 4th, 2025.